jzm6677/Jay_Site/docs/Photoshop.md

 # Photoshop Projects

 This pages will contain some of my Photoshop work.
-Showing my progress, pontenail, and ability in my projects.
+Showing my progress, potential, and ability in my projects.

 ## Cap v Ironman Disintegration Effect